corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 The schema structure changes in Corda 4.0 require data to be propagated to new tables and columns based on the existing rows and specific node configuration, for example, node legal name.
 Such migrations cannot be expressed by the DDL script, so they need to be performed by the Database Management Tool or a node.
 These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x, for example, upgrading from 4.5 to 4.8.

 The Database Management Tool can execute the remaining data upgrade.
-As the schema structure is already created in the third step, the tool can connect with *restricted* database permissions.
+As the schema structure has already been created in the third step, the tool can connect with *restricted* database permissions.
-The only activities in this step are inserts/upgrades data rows, and no alterations to the schema are applied.
+The only activities in this step are inserting/upgrading data rows, and does not apply any alterations to the schema.

 You can modify the tool configuration directory created in Step 3.1, or you can run the tool accessing the base directory of a node for which the data update is being performed.